bradyjoslin/bradyjoslin.com/content/blog/dev-pipeline-container/index.md

 <!-- more -->

-> **Note:** The source code for the sample project mentioned in this article can be found [here](https://github.com/bradyjoslin/container-dev-pipeline-sample). while the sample code for this project is in GitHub, this example would work the same were the repository located in an Azure DevOps Repo.
+> **Note:** The source code for the sample project mentioned in this article can be found [here](https://github.com/bradyjoslin/container-dev-pipeline-sample).
+While the sample code for this project is in GitHub, this example would work the same were the repository located in an Azure DevOps Repo.
 If you'd like to configure a similar setup using GitHub Actions instead of Azure Pipelines see this [post](../dev-action-container).

 ## VS Code Devcontainers